AN63L/lambda_sam_template/README.md

 ### buildspec.yml structure

 The buildspec file is quite simple and only contains a build phase.
 It simply packages the files onto S3 and then creates a stack (available in Cloudstack) with the declared resources.

+Optionally, it will install the node packages.
+You can safely add your node_modules to your .gitignore file to save space in your online git repositories.
+In the sample file, I've also shown how to do it with yarn rather than npm.

+**Make sure to edit the sample buildspec.yml file and remove the comments, it will not run as is**.

 ## Step-by-step guide